đź“‹On this page

 Will I be able to function normally without Google?

 For the most part, yes.
 It really depends on what you plan to change and what you used before.
-Check out our How To Use This Site page to see the different levels of degoogling for a better idea on what plan suits you best.
+Check out the How To Use This Site page to see the different levels of degoogling for a better idea on what plan suits you best.

 Is this all really necessary for regular people?